 Newcastle home prices are not only among the most expensive in Washington, but Newcastle real estate also consistently ranks among the most expensive in America.

-Newcastle is a decidedly white-collar city, with fully 88.26% of the workforce employed in white-collar jobs, well above the national average.
+Newcastle is a decidedly white-collar city, with fully 92.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newcastle is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Newcastle who work in management occupations (18.94%), sales jobs (10.78%), and business and financial occupations (9.09%).
+There are especially a lot of people living in Newcastle who work in management occupations (13.16%), sales jobs (13.13%), and computer science and math (11.18%).

 Also of interest is that Newcastle has more people living here who work in computers and math than 95% of the places in the US.

 Newcastle is an extremely ethnically-diverse city.
 The people who call Newcastle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newcastle residents report their race to be White, followed by Asian.
-Important ancestries of people in Newcastle include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Newcastle include German, English, Irish, Italian, and European.

 The most common language spoken in Newcastle is English.
-Other important languages spoken here include Chinese and Japanese.
+Other important languages spoken here include Chinese and Langs. of India.